Shoghig Halajian, Assistant Director

-Melissa Castellano studied Environmental Design (architecture, furniture and product design), at Art Center College of Design from 2005 - 2009 and has been working as an independent designer since 2009.
-A “Jill of all Trades” she has also worked in event production and coordination for many years, as well as spatial design and 2D design such as graphic and web.
-Her focus as a spatial designer is to implement strategy, research and efficiency, with an emphasis on sustainable design.
-Melissa is also a multi-instrumentalist and is currently in two bands: Tall Tales and the Silver Lining and the Evan apRoberts Band (with her husband Evan).
+Melissa Castellano studied architecture, furniture and product design, at Art Center College of Design from 2005 - 2009 and graduated with a B.S. in Environmental Design.
+Since her graduation in 2009 she has worked in Los Angeles as an independent designer and also began a side project "Nonni Bags by Melly Lou".
+She has also worked in event production and coordination for many years, as well as spatial design and 2D design such as graphic and web.
+Her focus as a spatial designer is to implement concept, strategy, research and efficiency, with an emphasis on sustainable design.
+Melissa is also a multi-instrumentalist and currently performs in two bands: Tall Tales and the Silver Lining and the Evan apRoberts Band (with her husband Evan).
+Melissa (at) welcometolace.org

 Robert Crouch, Adjunct Curator